2014 ANNUAL DRINKING WATER QUALITY REPORT

 We're pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is from wells drawing from the Gordo Formation Aquifer.

 The source water assessment has been completed for our public water system to determine the overall susceptibility of its drinking water supply to identify potential sources of contamination.
 A report containing detailed information on how the susceptibility determinations were made has been furnished to our public water system and is available for viewing upon request.
-The wells for Mississippi State University have received moderate to higher susceptibility rankings to contamination.
+The wells for the Mississippi State University have received moderate to higher susceptibility rankings to contamination.

 Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Maximum Contaminant Level (MCL) - The “Maximum Allowed” (MCL) is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG) - The “Goal”(MCLG) is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) - The level of a drinking water disinfectant below which there is no known or expected risk of health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.